etienne-napoleone/tomochain-box/README.md

 A truffle box to easily start with smart contract deployment on TomoChain.

-Testnet and Mainnet networks aswell as the 10 TOMO deployment fee are already configured.
+Testnet and Mainnet networks as well as the 10 TOMO deployment fee are already configured.

 # Usage